Kholik-Muzaki/Simple-CRUD/readme.md

-# Simple CRUD Application with React, Express, and MySQL
+# Simple CRUD with React, Express, and MySQL

 This project demonstrates a simple CRUD (Create, Read, Update, Delete) application built using React for the frontend, Express for the backend, and MySQL for the database.